This post may contain affiliate links. Please read the disclaimer.

 How to Make Hand Sanitizer Without Rubbing Alcohol

-As I told earlier it’s difficult times, you can’t even find rubbing alcohol in a drug store.
+As I told you earlier it’s difficult times, you can’t even find rubbing alcohol in a drug store.
 Don’t panic, you can still make your own hand sanitizer with an alternative such as grain alcohol 151 proof spirit from your local store.

 The grain alcohol is strong enough to kill bacteria and viruses because it meets the CDC guidelines of 60% alcohol concentration.
 Here is a video tutorial to make this hand sanitizer using grain alcohol.